John-ye666/John-ye666/README.md

 👯 I’m open to any Internship Opportunities in NYC.
 If you're looking for Interns, put me on your list please.

 🤔 I am good at R, Python, Matlab and git.
+Julia and C++ are what I am learning!

 📫 Email Address: wye22@fordham.edu